dokzlo13/dice_roller/README.md

 ### Some Statistics

 As you can see in last example, possible minimal and maximal values are not changed.
-Let's find other differences:
+Let's find other differences and check more features of `dice_roller`:

 ```python
 from dice_roller import Dice, BaseDice